+Groovy Whitelist

-Groovy Whitelist Groovy Source File
+Groovy Source File

-/groovy/com/jaspersoft/commons/gro
+/groovy/com/jaspersoft/commons/groovy/GroovyCustomizerFactoryImpl.groovy

 Class Description

 GroovyCustomizerFactoryImpl List of classes that Groovy can access.
 Enclose each classname in quotes and delimit each entry with a comma.
 For example:

 def receiversWhiteList = [

 'java.lang.Byte',

 'java.lang.Character',

-•••

-]
+1

-The last entry should not be followed by a comma.
+The last entry shouldn't be followed by a comma.

 Which classes you might restrict Groovy from accessing depends largely on your usage patterns, environment, and security concerns.
-Because of this, we cannot provide specific advice about what you should whitelist.
-However, we have some general recommendations of classes you would or would not want to whitelist.
+Because of this, we can't provide specific advice about what you should whitelist.
+However, we have some general recommendations of classes you wouldn't or would want to whitelist.

-For example, Groovy can be used to run commands in the server host's operating system using a string literal such as rm -rf /".execute().
-Therefore, java.lang.String should not be added to the whitelist.
+For example, Groovy can be used to execute commands in the server host's operating system using a string literal such as rm -rf /".execute().
+Therefore, java.lang.String shouldn't be added to the whitelist.

 However, some classes, like those in the default list, are considered much safer.
-For example, the class org.apache.commons.lang3.StringUtils consists solely of static utility string methods, so if it is in the whitelist, you can call StringUtils.isEmpty() to check for an empty string, instead of calling isEmpty() on a string directly.
+For example, the class org.apache.commons.lang3.StringUtils consists solely of static utility string methods, so if it's in the whitelist, you can call StringUtils.isEmpty() to check for an empty string, instead of calling isEmpty() on a string directly.